Buying A House As-Is: What To Know

 - Suitable plumbing and water pressure

-VA loans are a benefit of service for veterans and active-duty military members.
-Because VA loans are government-backed loans, their minimum property requirements (MPRs) are stricter than other loan types.
+VA loans are a benefit of service for veterans and active-duty military members courtesy of the Department of Veterans Affairs (VA).
+Because VA loans are government-backed, their minimum property requirements (MPRs) are stricter than other loan types.
 Here are some general MPRs for VA home loans:

 - Clean drinking water